Hayaalbaker/Data-Mining-326/UniStudents.md

 Our main goal in collecting “Depression and anxiety” dataset is to learn more about the number of college students facing difficulties that end them up in having particular disorders , in our case depression and anxiety .
 We gather information about their school year, depressiveness, anxiousness, and Sleepiness.
 This kind of data will help collages make generally better decisions about their academic plans to what is more suitable for the students ,and also  help the student affairs deanery improve its services or even add more to fulfill what a college student needs.
 It could also help mental health hospitals in knowing the importance of how to raise awareness in college students about their mental health sanity which could decrease the risk of college students developing depression/anxiety.

-### Here are two specific goals we have for this dataset:
+### Here are three specific goals we have for this dataset:

 **1. Classification Goal:**